 On February 25, 2019, the Board unanimously adopted and approved an amendment to the Certificate of Incorporation to eliminate the classification of the Board over a two-year period so that beginning at the 2021 annual meeting of stockholders all directors will be elected for one-year terms, or the Declassification Amendment, subject to the approval of this proposal by the requisite vote of our stockholders at the Annual Meeting.
-The following discussion of the Declassification Amendment is qualified in its entirety by reference to the text of the Declassification Amendment attached hereto as Appendix A, which is incorporated herein by reference.
+The following discussion of the Declassification Amendment is qualified in its entirety by reference to the text of the Declassification Amendment set forth in the form of the Certificate of Amendment attached hereto as Appendix A, which is incorporated herein by reference.